-Google is headquartered in Mountain View, Facebook in Menlo Park, Yahoo! in Sunnyvale – all suburbs within a half-hour of San Jose.
-But my airport driver Luis (who drives for eBay, Adobe and Google) explains that Silicon Valley –- silicon being a key component of computer chips — is just the tech name given to California’s Santa Clara Valley.
+Google is headquartered in Mountain View, Facebook in Menlo Park, Yahoo! and Twitter are in Sunnyvale – all suburbs within a half-hour of San Jose.
+But Silicon Valley –- silicon being a key component of computer chips — is just the tech name given to California’s Santa Clara Valley.
 With the only international airport and nightlife for miles –- and over 100 local tech companies according to the Silicon Valley Business Journal — San Jose is its de facto capital.

-So, in homage to Robert Scoble, here’s an itinerary that geeks, STEM kids –- or anyone who owns a computer – can follow to discover how technology and the tech industry really work.
+So, in homage to all the ups and downs the tech industry is facing, here’s an itinerary that geeks, STEM kids –- or anyone who owns a computer – can follow to discover how technology and the software industry really work in Silicon Valley.

 1. San Jose Attracts Innovators